 Detailed archaeological drawings of the shipwreck site were originally created by LCMM archaeologists after more than 300 dives in 2002 and 2003, employing traditional manual documentation techniques.
 In contrast, data gathering with the new technology in 2012 took only three days.
 This new technology offers the ability to efficiently record submerged cultural resources in great detail in only a fraction of the time it would take for archaeologists to document them using traditional recording techniques of measuring and drawing.

-If proven accurate, this new technology offers the ability to quickly record submerged cultural resources in great detail in only a fraction of the time it would take for archaeologists to document them using traditional recording techniques.
-The Museum plans to exhibit images captured by this technology in the Nautical Archaeology Center during the 2013 season.
-The Museum will also produce a manual outlining best practices for the use of this technology by other archaeologists in the spring of 2013.
+Although there are advantages to hand recording, this new technology offers the ability to quickly record submerged cultural resources in great detail in only a fraction of the time it would take for archaeologists to document them using traditional recording techniques.

 BlueView's BV5000 3D mechanical scanning sonar is capable of creating high-resolution imagery of underwater areas, structures, and objects by creating a 3D point cloud of an underwater scene.
 The BV5000 can be deployed from a tripod set on the bottom leading to laser-like scanning capabilities underwater.
 The point cloud consists of millions of individual measurements which as a group create a three-dimensional image of the underwater subject.
 The BV5000 has been used with great success in the oil and gas industry, but has only been used for one archaeological project, the study of the steamboat A.J.
 Goddard sunk in 1901 in LaBerge Lake in the Canadian Yukon (more about Goddard's history).
 This use allowed researchers to take measurements, cross-sectional views and create 3D visualizations and virtual flights around and inside the wreck (more about the use of BlueView on Goddard).